The Ultimate Guide to Chicago’s West Loop Neighborhood

 Milieu, which means a person’s social environment, has lived up to its name at Milieu on the Park.
 Offering an abundance of upscale amenities and designed for social gatherings, residents enjoy a resort-style pool and spa, outdoor grill spaces with seating, fitness center, and various resident lounges.
 Rising at 19 stories and offering 275 units ranging from studio, 1-, and 2-bedroom floor plans, each apartment home offers dark wood flooring, in-unit W/D, sleek kitchens with stainless steel appliances and quartz countertops.
 Situated across from Mary Bartelme Park, Fido can also enjoy the private on-site dog park in this pet-friendly community.

-If you’re interested in a new West Loop luxury apartment, take a peek at the current selection of studios, one, two, and three-bedroom units.
+If you’re interested in a new West Loop apartment, take a peek at the current selection of studios, one-bedroom, two-bedroom, and three-bedroom units.

 As you can see, West Loop is a bustling Chicago neighborhood with more plans on welcoming new neighbors in the near future.
-Here is a list of luxury apartments with estimated openings:
+Here is a list of West Loop luxury apartments with estimated openings:

 5 Great Things You Need to Know About The West Loop